lijandrew/webref/README.md

 ## Changelog

+- hold shift when dragging selection box on canvas to add to selection
 - drag select
 - add image at cursor world position on drop. for other methods (file browser, paste), insert at center of viewport.
 - center image on point of upload